Smoked Chuck Roast (With Secret Ingredient)

 Leftover Ideas

 If you have leftovers, consider making a tri tip sandwich or prime rib sandwich.
 Just replace the prime rib or tri tip with the smoked chuck roast.
+Of course I have a long list of my favorite Beef Chuck Roast Recipes you should check out.

 Side Dish Ideas